Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

 First, you must download and install Node.js: https://nodejs.org/en/

+For all the Windows users who have no clue how to open a Command Prompt terminal/console, open `openCommandPrompt.bat`.

 ### Install Compilers to Make Follow Mouse Command Work (Optional)

 If you have already installed the bot code, run `npm uninstall robotjs` in your console/terminal inside of the bot code's directory.